TEDxAuckland/tedx-auckland-site/src/_events/dining-in-the-dark.md

 * Enjoy a three course meal: With 3 different menu versions freshly created for this experience.
 * Speakers will present in pitch black between meal courses.
-* When: Saturday August 31st staring at 6pm.
+* When: Saturday August 31st starting at 6pm.
 * Where: Rydges Hotel
 * Price: $249
 * The event will be followed by an afterparty at The Glass Goose.

+&nbsp;

 If you would like to attend, you will need to register at the link below.
 Spaces are extremely limited, so make sure to get in quick.